-‘The Voice’ Shocker: Kelly Clarkson Joins As Judge – Declines American Idol Offer
+‘The Voice’ Shocker: Kelly Clarkson Joins As Judge, Declines ‘American Idol’ Offer

 In addition to The Voice landing superstar Kelly Clarkson for its 2018 season, The Voice Season 13 will feature noted American Idol alumnus Jennifer Hudson.
 If you watched American Idol back in Season 3, you’d know Hudson landed at seventh place on the reality singing competition but went on to huge success despite not winning the show.
 Hudson landed an Oscar nod for Dreamgirls, among other accolades.

-Sitting beside Jennifer Hudson on The Voice Season 13 that debuts this Fall will be past Voice coach Miley Cyrus who was a standout freshman coach in Season 11.
+Sitting beside Jennifer Hudson on The Voice Season 13 that debuts this fall will be past Voice coach Miley Cyrus who was a standout freshman coach in Season 11.
 Miley took over for Pharrell Williams and did so well she was invited back and quickly confirmed for Season 13.
 Both Jennifer Hudson and Miley Cyrus will sit alongside veteran The Voice coaches Blake Shelton and Adam Levine.

 Let’s do this #TeamJHud!!
 See you in the fall @adamlevine @MileyCyrus & @blakeshelton! #TheVoice pic.twitter.com/QYs3IazxGD